gnss-ro/aws-opendata/utilities/Readme.md

 [deprecated](https://github.com/gnss-ro/aws-opendata/blob/master/utilities/deprecated/).
-The DynamoDB service is a more efficient database service than the Python utility described herein, but considerable effort will be necessary to create a private copy of the DynamoDB table in the user's own AWS account, and DynamoDB database queries are more complicated coding than with the provided Python module.
+The DynamoDB service is a more efficient database service than the Python utility described herein, but considerable effort will be necessary to create a private copy of the DynamoDB table in the user's own AWS account, and the coding for DynamoDB database queries is more complicated than coding using the provided Python module.

 ## Python database module